Tianxiang-C/SCI-Cream/content/publication/2023-09-06-he-et-al-JED/index.md

 ---
-title: 'The Chinese version of the Functionality Appreciation Scale: Psychometric properties and measurement invariance across gender and age'
+title: 'Translation and validation of a Chinese version of the body talk scale for women and men'
 authors:
   - admin
   - LU Yining